Financial Aid Policy

 Student Assets

 Students are responsible for contributing toward their living expenses at David Geffen School of Drama.
 Financial aid recipients are expected to use a portion of their savings and other assets during each year of enrollment at the School.
-If a student’s assets increase, the expected contribution from these resources will also increase.
+If a student’s assets increase, the student’s contribution may also increase.

 Student Income